-Edward Warwick White (Vice President of the Arts/Marketing Coordinator)
+Edward Warwick White (Vice President for the Arts)

 Hannah Vidaver (Treasurer)